Gerald-Simpson/shop/README.md

   - Stripe appeared to provide a straightforward integration at an affordable price point for payment processing.
 - CMS (TBD)
 - Authentication (TBD)

+## Upcoming Changes

+Here's what I've got planned next for the project:

+- Simplify the site by removing the portfolio and commissions sections, instead using the navigation bar to switch between browsing products by category.
+- Choose a ficticeous shop name and logo, add more product listings to the site and update the site style to match.
+- Create a shop name and logo, add more product listings to the site, and update the overall site style to match.
+- Research and implement the best CMS and authentication solution.
+- Spend more time on the frontend design to create a more polished and user experience.